Ashbourne

 The locality's pastoral character defines daily life, with residents enjoying the Macedon Ranges' natural scenery and the relative tranquillity of country living within reach of Melbourne.
 The nearby town of Woodend, approximately 10 kilometres to the north-east, provides shops, cafes, a railway station, and the Calder Freeway connection for commuters.
 The wider Macedon Ranges region offers walking trails, boutique wineries, and charming townships including Kyneton and Lancefield, making Ashbourne well-suited to those seeking a rural property lifestyle with Melbourne accessible for work or leisure.

-Ashbourne falls under postcode 3442 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Macedon (Northern Victoria) electorate.
+Ashbourne falls under postcode 3442 and is governed by the Macedon Ranges Council (Local Government Area).
+For federal elections, residents vote in the electorate of McEwen, while state elections fall under the Macedon (Northern Victoria) electorate.

 📍 Location